Traffic (band)

-By 1970, Blind Faith had also broken up and Winwood reunited with Chris Wood and Jim Capaldi in the process of recording a solo album, which led to Traffic reforming and the resulting album, John Barleycorn Must Die, serving as the band's comeback record.
+By 1970, Blind Faith had also broken up and Winwood, Jim Capaldi and Chris Wood reformed Traffic, with John Barleycorn Must Die being the band's comeback album.
 It became the band's biggest success in the United States to that point, reaching number 5.
 Their next LP, The Low Spark of High Heeled Boys (1971), went platinum in the US and became popular on FM radio, establishing Traffic as a leading progressive rock band.
 1973's Shoot Out at the Fantasy Factory and 1974's When the Eagle Flies were further top 10 successes for the band in the US, and were both certified gold, though neither sold well in the UK.
 In 1974, the band broke up again.

-A partial reunion, with Winwood and Capaldi alongside several new musicians, took place in 1994.
-In the intervening years Steve Winwood had a successful solo career, with several hit singles and albums during the 1980s.
-Dave Mason had his own solo career that produced a few minor hit songs in the 1970s, played as a session musician with a number of bands, and was briefly a member of Fleetwood Mac in 1995 and Ringo Starr & His All Starr Band in 1997.
+Steve Winwood went on to a successful solo career, with several hit singles and albums during the 1980s.
 Jim Capaldi also had some minor solo hits in the 1970s in his native UK but was less successful abroad.
-During the 1990s, Capaldi primarily worked as a songwriter, working with Santana and The Eagles.
-Chris Wood did sporadic session work after the breakup of Traffic in 1974, and died in 1983.
+Chris Wood did sporadic session work until his death in 1983.

+Winwood and Capaldi reformed as Traffic for a final album and tour in 1994.
 Traffic were inducted into the Rock and Roll Hall of Fame in 2004.
+Jim Capaldi died the following year.